Camisa

-Camisa or Kamisa (τὰ Κάμισα), also known as Comassa and possibly as Eumeis, was a town of Lesser Armenia, inhabited during Hellenistic, Roman, and Byzantine times.
-It loaned its name to the surrounding district of Camisene or Comisene; it was destroyed in Strabo's time.
+Camisa or Kamisa (τὰ Κάμισα), also known as Comassa and possibly as Eumeis, was a town of Lesser Armenia on the upper Halys River, east of modern Sivas, where the toponym survived into modern times as Kemiş.
+It was inhabited during Hellenistic, Roman, and Byzantine times.
+It loaned its name to the surrounding district of Camisene or Comisene; the fortress predated the building campaigns of Mithridates VI Eupator.
+Camisa was destroyed in Strabo's time, likely by Pompey in 66 BC.
+Following the Roman reorganization of the region, Mark Antony granted Kamisa and its surrounding district to Ateporix, a Galatian nobleman, who ruled until around 3 BC, after which the city was refounded as Sebastopolis.
 Salt was mined here in antiquity.

-Its site is located in Sivas Province Asiatic Turkey.